louism33/torch-ac/README.md

+With thanks to Lucas Willems (lcswillems), author of https://github.com/lcswillems/torch-ac

+Minor changes from forked repo, only adding some performance logging for use in https://github.com/louism33/rl-starter-files and https://github.com/louism33/gym-minigrid

 # PyTorch Actor-Critic deep reinforcement learning algorithms: A2C and PPO

 The `torch_ac` package contains the PyTorch implementation of two Actor-Critic deep reinforcement learning algorithms: